lorenzleutgeb/atlas/ARTIFACT.md

 Please refer to

   https://github.com/lorenzleutgeb/atlas/blob/main/README.md

+Note that this file is also included in the artifact.

 > Ensure that the set-up process for your artifact is reproducible by including
 > a script used to build the VM or container (Vagrantfile, Docker script,